wren-lang/wren/doc/site/embedding/configuring-the-vm.markdown

 This is the callback Wren uses to output text when `System.print()` or the other related functions are called.
 This is the minimal connection the VM has with the outside world and lets you do rudimentary "printf debugging".
-It's signature is:
+Its signature is:

     :::c
     void write(WrenVM* vm, const char* text)

-This does *not* have a default implementation.
+Wren does *not* have a default implementation for this.
 It's up to you to wire it up to `printf()` or some other way to show the text.
 If you leave it `NULL`, calls to `System.print()` and others silently do nothing.

 ### `errorFn`

-The callback Wren uses to report compile time and runtime errors.
-Its signature is:
+Wren uses this callback to report compile time and runtime errors.
+Its signature
+is:

     :::c
     void error(